 Monday 22 July 2019

-At a time of reduced trust, how do you get a great advice relationship off on the right foot?
+How do you get a great advice relationship off on the right foot?
 Macquarie’s 2018 Propensity advice client research discovered three essential elements that clients want from their advisers in their first year with you to give them confidence they made the right decision – even before they get any financial results.

 Sherise Mercer, Head of the Macquarie Virtual Adviser Network, says long-term and first year clients differ in the criteria they use to judge their experience with their adviser.
 “Our in-depth analysis of thousands of advice clients shows significant differences between these two groups.
 Today, the number one priority for long-term clients is to feel their adviser values their business and relationship with the firm.
 Whereas, first year clients look at the relationship from a different view point.”